QuickFastly/NR-wiki/docs/Nova-Regna/World/Cultures & Ethnicities/Irovell/Irovell.md

   </table>
 </div>

-The Sarian people are potentially the first new ethnic group to be formed from the ancient [Irovell](Irovell) people that settled the island now known as [Sarrac](Sarrac), [Corstaea](../../Map/Corstaea/Corstaea).
+The Sarian people are potentially the first new ethnic group to be formed from the ancient [[Irovell|Irovell]] people that settled the island now known as [[Sarrac]], [[../../Map/Corstaea/Corstaea|Corstaea]].
 Whether the Sarians or the Halli came first is a question still under debate that requires further study.
 The Sarian language is an evolution of the ancient Irovell language, but is not mutually intelligible with other Irovell languages.

 ### Alastorri people